Queen Vida: Geographical and historical context

 The Grotta di San Giovanni d'Antro (Slovene: Landarska jama) is a karst cave complex above the hamlet of Antro in the municipality of Pulfero (Slovene: Podbuniesac).
 In the early Middle Ages it was fortified, and from at least the 8th century it also served a sacred function; a late-Gothic church space and a wooden altar are preserved there.
 In local Benecian Slovene tradition, the rock fortress is the setting of the siege and Vida’s ruse.

 Origins of the motif

 The tale of "Queen Vida" belongs to a wider narrative motif ("a besieged community saved by a stratagem"), with analogues elsewhere in northern Italy.
 In a study of borderland legends, Pier Silverio Leicht suggested it may be an adaptation of older stories once linked to the historical queen Adelaide of Burgundy or the Lombard queen Theodelinda.

 In the 19th century the motif became well known through Anton Aškerc's romance Atila in slovenska kraljica (1890), which places the episode explicitly in the "Landarska jama (Grotta di San Giovanni d’Antro)" and names the heroine "Kraljica Vida (Queen Vida)."
-From the late 19th to the early 20th century, the first prose records of variants of the story were published by Ivan Trinko and other writers from the Slovene comunity.
+From the late 19th to the early 20th century, the first prose records of variants of the story were published by Ivan Trinko and other writers from the Slovene community.